The Best Backdrops for Food & Product Photography: Compare Brands

 What size photography backdrop do I need?

 Size matters.
 Especially when shooting food.
 A rectangle is ideal.
-24 x 36" at a minimum.
+24 x 36" at a minimum... this is what most pros use.
 For social media posts, whether it's for Pinterest, a magazine layout, or for an Instagram story, using a rectangle backdrop for the ratio makes your job a whole lot easier from the get-go.
-For those without a lot of space, smaller portable backdrops are always an option: 24 x 24" is a common option and one offered by Best Ever Backdrops.
-Replica Surface offers one at 23 x 23".
-Soularty offers 3 sizes: 50 cm, 60, cm, and 70 cm.
+Best Ever Backdrops has 3 sizes: 24 x 24, 36 x 24, and 46 x 36... plus any custom size can be created for you upon request.
+For those without a lot of space, smaller portable backdrops are always an option: 24 x 24" is offered by Best Ever Backdrops and is available single or double sided.
+Other Portables: Replica Surfaces and DropAWall offer 23 x 23" single sided.

 Should I create my own photography backdrops?

-It's easy to make them... and can be a fun creative outlet, but the time and effort you spend driving to the lumber yard or local hardware store to select a surface, have it cut, spend money on purchasing a variety of paints and tools... brushes, putty knives, etc. to create the look you want, create it, wait for it to dry -- is time consuming.
+Sure... and it's easy to make them, and can be a fun creative outlet, but the time and effort you spend driving to the lumber yard or local hardware store to select a surface, have it cut, spend money on purchasing a variety of paints and tools... brushes, putty knives, etc. to create the look you want, create it, wait for it to dry -- is time consuming.
 If you choose a wood surface, they are still heavy and a pain to store.
 They are also not stain and water resistant... unless you treat them.

 Here's a look at 5 brands of photography backdrops for comparison.
 You decide what works best for your needs: